vedidev/android-profile/README.md

 ### Twitter

-Twitter is supported out-of-the-box, authentication is done via web view.
+Twitter is also supported out-of-the-box, authentication is done via web view.
 Follow the next steps to make it work:

 > **android-profile** uses the [Twitter4J](https://github.com/yusuke/twitter4j) library (v 4.0.2) to support Twitter integration